Dynamic equilibrium (chemistry): Examples

 In this case, the forward reaction involves the liberation of some protons from acetic acid molecules and the backward reaction involves the formation of acetic acid molecules when an acetate ion accepts a proton.
 Equilibrium is attained when the sum of chemical potentials of the species on the left-hand side of the equilibrium expression is equal to the sum of chemical potentials of the species on the right-hand side.
 At the same time, the rates of forward and backward reactions are equal to each other.
 Equilibria involving the formation of chemical complexes are also dynamic equilibria and concentrations are governed by the stability constants of complexes.

-Dynamic equilibria can also occur in the gas phase as, for example when nitrogen dioxide dimerizes.
+Dynamic equilibria can also occur in the gas phase; for example, when nitrogen dioxide dimerizes.